 - That are causing distractions

 - That is wasting up your time

-Here is a caution, though: While reviewing these tasks, be honest with yourself.
+Here is a caution: While reviewing these tasks, be honest with yourself.

 4. Start Implementing

-After analyzing these and seeing where adjustment is needed, the implementation should begin right away!
+After analyzing these and seeing where adjustments are needed, the implementation should begin immediately!